 "It's also unclear what the environmental impact is from offshore wind farms in the long run, right?
 Because it's mostly in the phase where you implement it, there's also the matter of how long it can be there and what will happen after its exploitation time is dead [finished].
-I mean, there's also this debate whether you should leave the older infrastructure. like at least the foundation of it, because then it can already have become, you know, habitats for many animals.
+I mean, there's also this debate whether you should leave the older infrastructure. like at least the foundation of it. because then it can already have become, you know, habitats for many animals.
 It's expert knowledge.
 So, the proof is not that clear to interpret.
 I've read both opinions about that: that it's a good thing to leave the turbine foundations.
 And I also read that: no, no, we need to remove our carpets again from the oceans, right?
 But it's not that clear.
-And it's also with artificial reef effects that you hear about that some wind farms, for example, which attract some species, then there's not that clear an overview of what species are attracted and under which circumstances and is it nice for the ecosystem as a whole?
+And it's also with artificial reef effects that you hear about that some wind farms, for example, attract some species.
+There's not a clear overview of what species are attracted and under which circumstances, and is it nice for the ecosystem as a whole?
 How will these species interact with all the elements?
-So, there are many challenges that have to do with a lot of knowledge we don't have, right?"
+So, many challenges have to do with a lot of knowledge we don't have, right?"

-"The thing that's we are missing a lot, it's the knowledge on the migration routes of the birds.
-We know that they migrate from north to south and then from south to north.
+"The thing that we are missing a lot is the knowledge on the birds' migration routes.
+We know they migrate from north to south and then from south to north.
 But how do they do that?
-It's not so easy: it's international monitoring or research or the countries do their own researches in their own areas, for example, as in Lithuania also for the environmental impact assessments of the offshore wind park. we are watching the birds, how do they migrate through our area, but we don't know how they act further in Latvia, Estonia or do they go to Finland or where do they go?
+It's not so easy: it's international monitoring or research or the countries do their research in their areas, for example, as in Lithuania also for the environmental impact assessments of the offshore wind park, we are watching the birds, how do they migrate through our area, but we don't know how they act further in Latvia, Estonia or do they go to Finland or where do they go?
 And we don't know the exact way of migration through the Baltic Sea.
-Maybe, if we would have this knowledge, all the countries could leave the spatial space for these corridors, enough for them to safely migrate.
-But from my opinion this is a very big gap of knowledge.
-We know the areas on the land where all the birds come and feed and stay for night, but not in the sea.
-We know the main direction, but we do not know that details about these flights, about the necessary corridor to be saved for migration,"
+If we had this knowledge, all the countries could leave the spatial space for these corridors, enough for them to migrate safely.
+But in my opinion, this is a huge knowledge gap.
+We know the areas on the land where all the birds come and feed and stay for the night, but not in the sea.
+We know the main direction, but we do not know the details about these flights, about the necessary corridor to be saved for migration,"